nuagesdencre/vero_hsa/blog/research/planning-the-research-in-more-details.md

 ### Details on participants
  `How they are recruited; what, if any, incentives will be given; where participants will be interviewed or tested; duration of the testing/interview period.`

-Study population
+Study population - trickle down participants

-- For the different data gathering methods, the aim is to trickle down the number of participants.

   For the questionnaire: sample target of 100-400 people For the semi-structured interviews: 5 to 8 people